The F-Word (blog)

 Aims and objectives of the F-Word are to provide a place for a new feminist voice, with analytical thinking on contemporary issues, and create a safe supportive environment for readers and contributors.

 The website was originally named The F-Word to encompass the idea that feminism is seen as taboo for young women, with Redfern subsequently composing the website of all young women contributors.
 However, in 2003, the site changed its tagline from "young" to "contemporary", welcoming contributors of all ages.

-Contributors

 The site

 Current categories on the website are Politics, Film and TV, Stage, Books, Music and Life.
 The F-Word also features reviews of comics, art, books, comedy, events, films, magazines, music, television and theatre, along with hosting a blog containing posts from selected guests and regular writers.

 The blog was added to the site in 2005, covering a range of political and feminist topics of the time, including Harriet Harman's tip-of-the-hat for the deputy prime minister job, homophobic bullying, pornography, abortion and women's oppression in Iraq.

 The site was edited by Catherine Redfern 2001-2007 and Jess McCabe 2007–2013.
 It has functioned under a rotating editor system since 2013, with the editor changing yearly.